Zren/Netbeans-Themes/ReadMe.md

 Netbeans Themes
 ===============

-Here are some themes specifically designed for Java source code.
+Here are some themes specifically designed for Java source code which are based off those found at http://eclipsecolorthemes.org/.

-## All-in-1 Bundle
+### All-in-1 Bundle

-While not always up to date, below is a download link that will contain the majority of the themes on this repository in a single zip for you to install.
+Below is a download link that will contain the majority of the themes on this repository in a single zip for you to install.

 **[Download All Themes](https://github.com/downloads/Zren/Netbeans-Themes/Netbean%20Themes.zip)**

-## Creating New Themes
+### Creating New Themes

+Clone this repo with `git clone git://github.com/Zren/Netbeans-Themes.git` then `cd Netbeans-Themes`

-Open git console in src/ as it has it's own git repo.
-Create a branch based on the basetheme branch so any changes to it will chain down to your theme when Netbeans adds new configurable values.
+Create a new branch based off the master branch with `git branch ThemeName`.
+Then checkout that branch with `git checkout ThemeName`.
+Each theme has it's own branch based off the master branch so any changes to it will chain down to your theme when Netbeans adds new configurable values. **Do not** push from a theme branch to the master.
+Always edit the master branch when editing files outside `src/`.

+Go to the `src/` folder and edit the files within.
+They are renamed and all in a single folder for ease of use when editing.
+The .nbattr files will be auto generated.
+Right now, the scripts only supports the files for x-java and the base theme colors.

-Edit the files in the src folder.
-When done, run the builder scripts in the tools folder.
-It should automatically make/update an untracked folder called Themes.
+To build the theme, go into the `tools/` folder and run `make.bat`.
+Which will build a zip bundle in an untracked folder called Themes.

-## Theme Editing
+### Theme Editing

 While colours are stored in hexidecimal ARGB format, alpha is not checked/used for assumably all configurable values.

-## Useful Links
+### Useful Links

-*   http://www.wordfraud.net/themebuilder/ - A theme builder for PHP/HTML/Javascript/CSS
+*   A theme builder for PHP/HTML/Javascript/CSS: http://www.wordfraud.net/themebuilder/